ceph/ceph/doc/cluster-ops/auth-intro.rst

 metadata servers.
 Capabilities can also restrict access to data within one or more pools.

-.. important:: Ceph uses the capabilities discussed here for setting up and controlling access between various Ceph client and server instances, and are relevant regardless of what type of client accesses the Ceph object store.
+.. note:: Ceph uses the capabilities discussed here for setting up and controlling access between various Ceph client and server instances, and are relevant regardless of what type of client accesses the Ceph object store.
 CephFS uses a different type of capability for files and directories